ExtensionEngine/tailor-docs/docs/tailor/developer-guide/publishing.md

 ]
 ```

 *Notice that "Course with no published elements" is not listed in "index.json".
 That's because none of its element are yet published.
-Once any element in the course gets published (Goal, Interactive Exercise, Topic, etc.), that course is added to the "index.json" in the "repository" folder
+Once any element in the course gets published (Goal, Interactive Exercise, Topic, etc.), that course is added to the "index.json" in the "repository" folder.

 ## content_repository_ID > index.json